jamesraymondbrown/coding-challenge/README.md

 - I’d have used Liquid’s {% form ‘product’ %} for the product form, because it manages a lot of data handling when sending info to the cart.
 But I got a 500 error when I tried to do that here so I implemented the functionality with an HTML form and JS instead.

+- I'd have had more robust error handling for the cart API.
+There wasn't much to work around though since our API only returns "Success: true".

+- Simirly, I'd have added more checks in the liquid code to see if certain theme settings are selected before rendering elements.
+EX: `{% if section.settngs.display_description == true %} {{ product.description }} {% endif %}`

 - I’d have connected product images to the selected variant, so that the displayed product image changes as you select new variants, if those variants have a different featured image.
-But since all the only product has the same images for all variants, that seemed like overkill here.
+But since our test product has the same images for all variants, that seemed like overkill here.

 - I’d have leveraged to some existing liquid objects and filters that weren’t available to me here, like product.selected_or_first_available_variant.
 This was undefined on the app, but on an actual store I’d expect to be able to access that to make variant switching simpler.
 Instead, I made a JS workaround to send the correct variant id to the cart in my AJAX api request.
 However, ideally I’d use selected_or_first_available_variant within the product template itself for rendering things like the product price.
 That way, product price will be update if the user changes variants.

 - The “money_with_currency” liquid filter also wasn't working, so I added JS to format prices with currency.
 But I’d just use that liquid filter on an actual Shopify store.
 There are other examples of things I'd have done with liquid tools as well, but I think two is enough for here.
 This README is already pretty long.

 - I’d have made the code more modular.
 A lot of what’s in the product.liquid file could be used in other places.
-EX: if we made a quick-view modal, we’d want to use the product image/gallery, variant selectors, etc. So likely I’d make those into their own separate snippets and call those snippets as needed.
+EX: if we made a quick-view modal, we’d want to use the product image/gallery, variant selectors, etc. So likely I’d movee those into their own separate snippets and call those snippets as needed.

 - I’d have linked most text to the en.default.json file, instead of hardcoding it (things like “Add to cart”, “Sale”, etc), to ensure that the site is easy to translate.